 Tank Lining Stainless Steel Digester Lining

-The sectional stainless steel anaerobic digester tank had extensive perforations as a result of microbial induced corrosion, meaning that it was out of service and no longer gas tight.
+The sectional stainless steel anaerobic digester tank had extensive perforations as a result of microbial-induced corrosion, Meaning that it was out of service and no longer gas-tight.

-The tank was then thoroughly vacuumed cleaned and a surface cleanliness test conducted to ensure that the substrate was clean enough for our tank lining to adhere to – something that is essential when relining tanks.
+The tank was then thoroughly vacuumed and cleaned and a surface cleanliness test was conducted to ensure that the substrate was clean enough for our tank lining to adhere to – something that is essential when relining tanks.

-In the 600mm band where the perforations has occurred a reinforcing bandage of glass fibre reinforced epoxy was applied using a material specifically designed to adhere to difficult substrates such as stainless steel.
+In the 600mm band where the perforations have occurred a reinforcing bandage of glass fibre reinforced epoxy was applied using a material specifically designed to adhere to difficult substrates such as stainless steel.
 Remmers Epoxy Universal was then applied in three coats by brush and roller to the inverted U channel at the top of the tank, which would have been extremely difficult to achieve a seamless finish by spray application.

 All nuts, bolts and cleats were detailed using a polyurethane mastic to simplify these difficult details for spray application.
-It is important when applying polyurea coatings to consider such areas, otherwise due to the fast set nature of the material cavities can form during application, creating penetrations in the tank lining.
+It is important when applying polyurea coatings to consider such areas, otherwise due to the fast set nature of the material cavities can form during the application, creating penetrations in the tank lining.

 The polyurea was then applied with the inclusion of AE4 adhesion promoter to a thickness of 2mm.
 AE4 is a coupling agent which allows the polyurea material to bond tenaciously to stainless steel.

-Finally the termination of the polyurea lining was detailed using a chemical resistant polyurethane jointing compound to protect the edges of the coating.
+Finally, the termination of the polyurea lining was detailed using a chemical-resistant polyurethane jointing compound to protect the edges of the coating.